Our booking system is currently experiencing a technical issue. Please book via our app whilst the engineers are fixing it. Thank you.

-Listed as one of the Top 10 Yoga Retreats by the Guardian, the retreat is a stunning beachfront Yoga resort with eco-friendly accommodation, in a prime location on one of Goa’s best beaches.
-They are renowned for their friendly team and welcoming atmosphere, which will instantly make you feel at home.
-Built on fine, white sand between the relics of a sacred Hindu site and the ocean, the retreat is the perfect place for relaxing and watching the sea.
+Recently recognised by Conde Naste Traveller magazine as one of the Top 10 Yoga Retreat Centres in India, the retreat is a stunning beachfront Yoga resort with eco-friendly accommodation, in a prime location on one of Goa’s best beaches.
+The retreat is renowned for it’s friendly team and welcoming atmosphere, which will instantly make you feel at home.
+Built on fine, white sand the retreat is the perfect place for relaxing and watching the sea.
 There is always a gentle breeze and the ocean is warm but refreshing – ideal for regular dips.
-Only a few minutes’ walk along the beach from shops and other fine restaurants, you can relax and ‘retreat’, but still ‘escape by foot’.
-The surrounding area is breath-taking and easily accessible for short trips and excursions.
+There are stunning local secluded beaches that can be reached by boat or on foot.
+Patnem is 15 minutes away by taxi.

 This retreat is perfect for anyone who’s looking to get away for some winter sun, to recharge their va-va-voom and to relax in paradise.
 All levels of practitioners are welcome and encouraged.
-Classes are all Open level so lots of options to tone down a posture, or take it to the next level.
+Classes are all open level so there will be lots of options to tone down a posture, or take it to the next level.
 Every student is encouraged to work to their own ability and limits – just bring your heart and spirit!

-* Please note: balance is paid direct to Bamboo in Euros 4 months before the first day – 584 euros shared / 792 euros single.
+* Please note: balance is paid direct to Bamboo in Euros 4 months before the first day of the trip.
 Please check with your bank about fees for international transfers.
-Our total GBP & Balance price is an estimate, based on exchange rate as at Feb20.
+Our total cost and balance due are estimates, based on exchange rates in February 2023.

 Book online or call 01908 566610.
 Spaces on this retreat are limited (and usually sells out quickly!) and so will need to be pre-booked and pre-paid.
 Bookings are all on a first come first served basis and confirmed on payment.
 Please make sure you have read and understood our Cancellation Policy before you book.

-This retreat will give you a hands-on, fun and personal experience – whether you are an experienced yogi, or have always wanted to learn, we will enter into a rejuvenating, deep, dynamic flow, guided by the movement of the beautiful ocean – Mother Nature at her best.
-Classes are held in a large, open air Yoga shalas – one overlooks the Indian Ocean and the other has beautiful views of the Western Ghats.
-Yoga Shalas are fully equipped with mats, bolsters, blocks and straps.
+This retreat will give you a hands-on, fun and personal experience whether you are an experienced yogi, or have always wanted to learn.
+We will practice yoga, guided by the movement of the beautiful ocean – Mother Nature at her best.
+Yoga Flow, Yin Yoga, Restorative Yoga, Breath Work, Meditation, Mantra and Yoga Nidra are taught in large, open air Yoga shalas overlooking the beach and with breathtaking views.
+These Yoga shalas are fully equipped with mats, bolsters, blocks and straps.

 Deborah Berryman is known for her infectious passion for the practice and life.
 Drawing on 10yrs of teaching experience, she is passionate about yoga and meditation, and sharing the benefits of a regular practice.
 She’s has studied and trained in many traditions and brings these together in a unique and interesting way.